SMITHsharon/dynamicCards/readme.md

 ### Project Specs
 1. Create an `html` page containing a text area and a button labeled `Create`.
 2. When the user enters text into the text area and then clicks the `Create` button:
-Create a new card element in the DOM.
-The height/width of the card are discretionary design elements.
+Create a new Card element in the DOM.
+The height/width of the Card are discretionary design elements.
 3. When the user clicks the `Delete` button:
-The containing card, and no other cards, are removed from the DOM. i.e., Not just made invisible, actually removed from the DOM.
+The containing Card, and no other Cards, are removed from the DOM. i.e., Not just made invisible, actually removed from the DOM.